-E. The IPLs can be waived and the Contractor allowed to go to Unlimited Daily Production if all of the following criteria are met:

-(1) The mix design has passed IPL requirements on another project from the current or prior season and a G{sb} verification sample has been submitted to the MDOT Construction Field Services Laboratory Mix Design Unit and the mix design has been approved for use.
-If a waiver was used on the prior season then the IPL will not be waived for the current season.
+- E. The IPLs can be waived and the Contractor allowed to go to Unlimited Daily Production if all of the following criteria are met: - (1) The mix design has passed IPL requirements on another project from the current or prior season and a G{sb} verification sample has been submitted to the MDOT Construction Field Services Laboratory Mix Design Unit and the mix design has been approved for use.
+If an IPL was not completed for this mix design the Contractor will be allowed to submit 4 consecutive QA tests, STA or PWL, from the current or prior season that meet the requirements in subsections e.3.C and e.3.D of this special provision. - (2) The mix is produced from the same plant and location that was used on the previous project or projects.